Use branch policies to set the conditions for creating branches and submitting commits.

 Tip: To create a branch policy based on an existing one, select the policy and click Duplicate .
 Then click the duplicated policy to open it for editing.

 Field Description Branch name pattern Enter a branch name or a name pattern.
-Use an asterisk (*) as a wildcard to match a set of branches to which this policy will apply.
+Use an asterisk (*) as a wildcard to match a set of branches to which this policy applies.
 Note (Optional) Enter additional information about the branch policy.
 Commits

 Set restrictions for commits: